azminewasi/DataCamp-Courses-MegaCollection/README.md

 - Machine Learning Fundamentals in Python
   - APR 28, 2021 | Score : 158 |  Percentile : Better than 98%
   - JUN 20, 2022 | Score : 135 |  Percentile : Better than 87%
+- Importing and Cleaning with Python
+  - JUL 02, 2022 | Score : 150 |  Percentile : Better than 95%

 ---